Certain Aspects of the Treaty-Making Process in Australia

 SMEs should be a key consideration for Government bodies who manage and have oversight over the process.
 Especially as they represent 87% of all exporting businesses.

-We argued in our submission that increasing the scope and range of voices included in the negotiation process of treaties will enrich the treaties and also generate an enhanced understanding of the treaty agenda, the benefits of treaties, the dates of adoption of treaties and success stories of Australian traders.
+Increasing the scope and range of voices included in the negotiation process of treaties will enrich the treaties and also generate an enhanced understanding of the treaty agenda, the benefits of treaties, the dates of adoption of treaties and success stories of Australian traders.